 Work-study programs furnish federal or state funding to subsidize wages, providing on- and near-campus employment opportunities to undergraduate students with financial need.
 University of Delaware employs Handshake to post on-campus jobs and those with campus partners.
 Students use Handshake to create user profiles with which to review and apply to job postings.

 Awarded students receive work-study in their financial aid package, but other students may be eligible.
 If you do not already have an award, you can request an eligibility check at askSFS.

-After applying via Handshake, students (whether work-study or not) will be contacted by the hiring departments for interviews, scheduling, and/or job offers.
+After applying via Handshake or the channels noted in classifieds listing, students (whether work-study or not) will be contacted by the hiring departments for interviews, scheduling, and/or job offers.
 The hiring department will work with selected candidates to complete onboarding, the process by which UD employees are entered into the UD payroll system.

 - Criminal Background Check (CBC)

 All UD employees must clear a CBC, and, after receiving a conditional job offer, will receive an email from Sterling Talent Solutions requesting additional information.
 The CBC is generally complete within 3 business days of submitting this information, at which point the new employee is eligible to begin work.